codebydant/upsamplingCloudPCL/README.md

 # upsamplingCloudPCL
-Upsampling method for upsampling an input cloud using mls method of PCL 1.9.1
+Upsampling method for an input cloud using mls method of PCL 1.9.1

 ## Input file structure support